-- Pack in an accessible bag: a warm sweater, healthy snacks, a water bottle, a watch or phone, and any necessary medications.
-Our first meal will be dinner, at about 7:00 p.m. - Be sure to use the restroom before you get on the F&W vans. - Bring a lunch, or (if you'll have time between arriving in town and meeting our vans) money to buy lunch.
-Otherwise you'll be famished by the time we serve dinner. - Listen to any staff announcements during the van ride.
+- Pack in an accessible bag: hoodie or jacket, lunch and/or snacks, water bottle, your phone or a watch, and any necessary medications.
+Our first meal will be dinner, at about 7:00 p.m. - If you're riding a F&W van, be sure to use a restroom before departure.
+We do not normally make stops during the drive.

-You may drive directly to Tamarack Farm at Farm and Wilderness.
+You may drive directly to Firefly Song at Farm and Wilderness.
 Please arrive between 4:30 and 5:45 p.m., not earlier without making special arrangements (see more below).

-Unless our traffic control folks tell vou otherwise, vehicles need to drive up onto the grass to park, so that the F&W road is not blocked and there is access for emergency vehicles.
+Our traffic control team will let you know where to park.
+(It's important that the F&W road is not blocked and that there is access for emergency vehicles.)
 As soon as you arrive you will check in and then you can start settling into your cabin.
 If it takes you a while to get unpacked and get your bed set up, or if you are new to camp and want to go on the 5 p.m. tour led by staff - and don't mind having some downtime before scheduled activities - you may want to arrive closer to 4:30.
-(You will be busy with camp activities-dinner in your advisee group and an opening ceremony from 6:15 p.m. until about 9 p.m.)
+(You will be busy with camp activities-dinner in your advisee group and an opening ceremony-from 6:15 p.m. until about 9 p.m.)

-If you drive yourself to Farm and Wilderness Tamarack Farm Camp, during the session you will need to leave your car parked approximately a mile away from our site, in the main F&W parking lot. photo by Signe Constable, 2013
+If you drive yourself to Farm and Wilderness Firefly Song Camp, during the session you will need to leave your car parked approximately a mile away from our site, in the main F&W parking lot.

+photo by Signe Constable, 2013